kjfallon/sdfs/README.md

 Command line parameters are optional and will override configuration file parameters listed above.
 No command line parameters were specified.

-Loaded and validated server x509 certificate and key.
+Loaded and validated this host's x509 certificate and key.
 DNS lookup for sdfs-server is 127.0.1.1
 CLIENT: connecting to server 127.0.1.1
 CLIENT: Ready to use tcp transport to server 127.0.1.1